-I’m Christina Shaw, Destination Wedding Photographer and Business coach to female photographers looking to align themselves to the business of their dreams.
+I’m Christina Shaw, Destination Wedding Photographer and Business coach and mentor to photographers looking to make more money and align to the business of their dreams.
 I focus on passion, pricing, and profit all aligning.
 I work with clients from all over and a lot of time during the process of coaching I have someone who is desiring to move somewhere new but is afraid of starting all over.
 Can you relate?

-Here are 7 tested and true methods you can consider taking to establish or re-establish yourself wherever you live!
+Here are 7 tested and true methods you can consider taking to establish or re-establish your business wherever you live!

 - Create a google listing if you don’t have one OR Update your Google Listing with the new address your moving to.
 This is so essential to establishing a business in any area because Google is where everyone goes to search for things they need.
 Think about when you are looking for something important.
 In the past, we would ask a friend, but now we carry around a really reliable friend in our pocket and a lot of people rely on asking google for local suggestions when they are searching for something.
 Now, if you haven’t moved to the new area yet, this will be impossible, so you can simply create your address where you currently are and proceed to step 2.
 Once you move, be sure to update your mailing address ASAP